just-the-docs/just-the-docs/recruiting/JOB_POSTINGS.md

 across the globe leverage the internet by creating amazing things in an environment of your own design.
-On our team, every voice matters and we want to find ways to always improve, push each other to our potential to better serve the end-users of ours software.
+On our team, every voice matters and we want to find ways to always improve, push each other to our potential to better serve the end-users of our software.
 We're also ridiculously transparent from the ground up: we've open-sourced our company's operations manual here if you want to learn more about our current thinking.